-(1) All sentences in criminal cases (other than sentences imposed by courts of regional divisions) in which the punishment awarded is imprisonment (including detention in a reformatory, industrial school, inebriate reformatory, farm colony, work colony, refuge, rescue home or other similar institution) for a period exceeding three months or a fine exceeding one hundred rand or whipping (save in a case in which a person has been sentenced under section 345 of the Criminal Procedure Act, 1955 (Act No. 56 of 1955)), shall be subject in ordinary course to review by the court of appeal or one of the judges thereof; without prejudice to the right of appeal against such sentence whether before or after confirmation of the sentence by the judge or court reviewing the same.
+- (1) All sentences in criminal cases (other than sentences imposed by courts of regional divisions) in which the punishment awarded as imprisonment (including detention in a reformatory, industrial school, inebriate reformatory, farm colony, work colony, refuge, rescue home or other similar institution) for a period exceeding three months or a fine exceeding two hundred and fifty rand or whipping (save in a case in which a person has been sentenced under section 345 of the Criminal Procedure Act, 1955 (Act No. 56 of 1955), shall be subject in the ordinary course to review by the court of appeal or one of the judges thereof; without prejudice to the right of appeal against such sentence whether before or after confirmation of the sentence by the judge or court reviewing the same. - (2) For the purposes of this section each sentence on a separate count shall be regarded as a separate sentence, and the fact that the aggregate of sentences imposed on an accused person in respect of more than one count in the same charge sheet exceeds three months or two hundred and fifty rand, shall not render those sentences liable to automatic review.

-[subsection (1) amended by section 25(a) and (b) of Act 40 of 1952, by section 25(a) and (b) of Act 62 of 1955, by section 4 of Act 16 of 1959 and by section 16 of Act 19 of 1963 and substituted by section 4 of Act 17 of 1969]
+[section 96 amended by section 25 of Act 40 of 1952, by section 25 of Act 62 of 1955, by section 4 of Act 16 of 1959, by section 16 of Act 19 of 1963 and by section 4 of Act 17 of 1969 and substituted by section 32 of Act 94 of 1974]